 Now I’m ready to make and eat my weight in more cheesecake!
 Who’s with me???
 Because I didn’t even put a dent in my list of cheesecake ideas…

-I thought today we would start off simple by sharing an easy full sized cheesecake from my book Cheesecake Love.
+I thought today we would start off simple by sharing an easy full sized cheesecake from my cookbook Cheesecake Love.
 Ok, saying “my book” is never going to get old!!!!
 Ha!
 Love it!
-You can enter to win a free copy HERE too.

 (If full-sized cheesecakes still scare you after all my tips, go ahead and make these Rainbow Vanilla Cheesecake Bars instead.)

-This vanilla bean cheesecake is such a simple and easy recipe to put together.
-For this crust, I used Nilla Wafers because duh it’s vanilla cheesecake.
-But you could totally use any other cookie or graham cracker.
+This Vanilla Bean Cheesecake is such a simple and easy recipe to put together.
+For this crust, I used Nilla Wafers because it is vanilla cheesecake.
+But you could totally use any other cookie or even graham crackers.

-That’s the beauty of this book.
-So many options and choices.
+That’s the beauty of this cheesecake cookbook.
+There are so many options and choices that you can use to make the perfect cheesecake.
 Don’t feel like you have to make the exact combos that I did.
 Change it up and use your favorite cookies!